WVURAIL/dspira/pages/teach.md

 These routes use the same lessons students read.
 Teacher notes and worksheets stay beside the relevant activity.

+## Download and adapt materials

+Find all [printable and editable teaching materials]({{ '/teaching-resources/' | relative_url }}) in one place.
+Download Word files for worksheets and guides, or PowerPoint files for presentations.
+Lesson pages link directly to the printable PDFs.

 ## Prepare for class

 Open **Equipment and preparation** near the top of each lesson for activity-specific requirements.